Last Updated: May 30, 2025 Views: 21101

 "A literature review discusses published information in a particular subject area, and sometimes information in a particular subject area within a certain time period.

 The library has several books and ebooks in our collection which can help answer your questions about writing literature reviews.
-To find books and ebooks on writing a literature review, please search the Multi-Search or the Online Library Catalog.
+To find books and ebooks on writing a literature review, please search the Multi-Search or the Library Book Search.

 About FAQs